halva2251/OBA_320_4214/README.md

 ## My notes (what went wrong/right)

 - Indexing bugs: hit out-of-range issues with setting the current player and finding the player to the right/left.
-Fixed by carefully wrapping indices (modulo) and guarding edge cases.
 - Changing turns: switching the current player caused weirdness.
 Using a temp variable during index updates stabilized it.
-- Duplicate names: right now you can still add players with the same name.
-That’s on the list to fix.
+- Duplicate names: you could add players with the same name.
+That’s fixed now.
 - Looks: started ugly, added some light decoration so it’s easier to read.